oconn/domestic/README.md

   (dispatch [:event-two {:user "2"}]))
 ```

-The above example show how you can leverage `bind-dispatcher` to partial in the state atom and any other number of additional arguments, proxying them to each dispatch event.
+The above example shows how you can leverage `bind-dispatcher` to partial in the state atom and any other number of additional arguments, proxying them to each dispatch event.

 ### reagent Example